BSRohit20/BSRohit20/README.md

 ![Header](./github-header-image.png)

 ## 🚀 About Me

+Hi, I'm Rohit!
+A passionate learner diving deep into the world of AI and Nanotechnology.

 - 🌱 I’m learning **Machine Learning** and **Deep Learning**
 - 🧪 I’m interested in **Artificial Intelligence** and **Nanotechnology**
 - 💬 Ask me about anything related to **Python**, **ML**, and **AI**